pjfl/p5-html-statetable/README.md

 - page\_size\_control\_location

-    An immutable non empty simple string which defaults to 'BottomLeft'.
+    An immutable non empty simple string which defaults to 'BottomRight'.
 The location of the page size control

 - pager

-    The pager object on the prepared resultset
+    The pager object on the prepared resultset.
+Lazy and immutable

 - paging